soldiers-son/simple-pos/README.md

 ----------------------------------------------------
 1. Introduction
 ----------------------------------------------------
-This is simple lightweight Point Of Sale application designed for small business owners.
+This is a lightweight Point Of Sale application designed for small business owners.

 <img src="demo_main.png" />